 Once you're done with the settings, click Save Changes.

-When you're ready, click the New Challenge button.
+To start adding challenges to the game, click the feature's Edit button to open the Game feature page, then click the New Challenge button.
 In the modal that appears, fill in the following:

-⭐️ Keep in mind, you can also create Challenges by importing them!
+⭐️ Keep in mind, you can also create challenges by importing them!

 ⭐️ Keep in mind, the code will automatically be in all caps.
 Codes have a 25 character limit.